Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Music was also part of the routine.

-An old ABC report from 1984 says,
+An old ABC report from 1984 says

-emanating from what he calls his ghetto blaster.
+He constantly works to music emanating from what he calls his ghetto blaster.

 Okay.

-Looks really cool.
-Oh.
-He spent two days painting the water wall of the NGV with
+He spent two days painting the water wall of the NGV with thousands passing by as he worked, watching him through the glass.

 Because if you think about this, if he was painting this, even if you were inside, you couldn't see him.

-Couldn't see him.
-You wouldn't know.
 You've got to be standing right here.

 There's a second side of this painting that we'll never get to experience.
-But on that water whirl.

-That Oasis song about the Kevin Costner movie.
-It was really crossing a few art mediums together.
+There's a really crossing a few art mediums together.

-As always he was incredibly accessible whilst painting the NGV, frequently stopping the painting to talk to groups of school kids
+As always he was incredibly accessible whilst painting the NGV, frequently stopping the painting to talk to groups of school kids or to draw small sketches to new fans before going back to the work.

-Was he charging as he went?
+Did it was he charging as he went?

-Haring was stoked with how it came together, but tragically it only lasted a few weeks as someone threw a brick through one of the panes of glass.
+Howing was stoked with how it came together, but tragically it only lasted a few weeks as someone threw a brick through one of the panes of glass.

-Sadly, replacing that bit meant the whole mural had to be taken down earlier than planned.
+Sadly replacing that bit meant the whole mural had to be taken down earlier than planned.

 Oh, that sucks.